 For example, you’d use RGB to make sure the right brand colours are used in your digital media campaigns.
 You’d use it for other digital materials, like sales team presentations.

-It’s usually the start point for screen based colour conversations because it’s the most widely known.
+It’s usually the starting point for screen-based colour conversations because it’s the most widely known.

 Plus, it also helps tell the designer the exact mix of base colours (Red, Green, Blue).
 That’s helpful if you want to adjust colours to create new colours to add to your colour palette, for example.

 Hex works the same as RGB but changes the way it “names” colours.
 It creates a 6-character short code (a Hex number) for the RGB definition.
 The underlying colour is the same, it just has a different name.

 Hex is also used on screens and is most commonly used with website designs.

 It’s dropped into HTML code to identify colours.
 So if you inspect any website’s HTML code, you’ll see all the colour references are in Hex (rather than RGB).